 My CV is here.

-The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII, Reject and Resubmit at the Journal of Economic History [Draft]
+The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII.
+Explorations in Economic History, Volume 101, July 2026.
+[Publisher Version] [WP Version]

 IPUMS Excellence in Research Award, 2023